 I didn't see anybody at that table with a mask on.

-Yeah, but I don't know if you know this.
+Gavin, I don't know if you know this.

-Far as I know, Gavin Newsom's wineries have been open the entire time.
+As far as I know, Gavin Newsom's wineries have been open the entire time.

 It's a little far from where I'm at, but I've been talking to people about it.

-His been open the entire time.
+Has been open the entire time.

-You know, if you want to go and donate to them, that bar has been around forever, and it really caters to the music industry and bringing in people, you know, big bands, but also making careers for people.
+You know, if you want to go and donate to them, that bar has been around forever and it really caters to the music industry and bringing in people, you know, big bands, but also making careers for people.

 They did not have food.